afstarke/reSET/readme.md

 This package currently consists of some rather specific functions for interacting with the SET-MH database developed by the National Park Service (Marsh Elevation Monitoring Database v2.75) as referenced in Lynch et al (2015).
-It is my hope that as new database systems become developed to manage SET-MH data, these functions can be enhanced to allow for more flexible inputs while yielding consistent outputs.
+It is my hope that as new database systems are developed to manage SET-MH data, functions can be enhanced to allow for more flexible database (or spreadsheets) inputs while yielding consistent outputs which can help create a reproducible workflow.

 It is my hope that this somewhat narrowly focused package can be leveraged by other practitioners into something more robust that will